CollierCZ/markdoc-svelte/README.md

 ### Relative imports

-You can use relative imports to import definitions from either `.js` or `.ts` files.
+Use relative imports to import definitions from either `.js` or `.ts` files.
 Just remember to include the file extension.

 For example, if you define custom functions in `src/lib/functions.js`,